Disentangled and Self-Explainable Node Representation Learning: Experiments

 \paragraph{Setup.} In experiments on real-world graphs, we investigate latent space interpretability and disentanglement metrics by keeping the output embedding dimension fixed at 128.
-This dimensionality was chosen to ensure that all methods achieve optimal performance in terms of test accuracy, specifically for link prediction (see the Appendix~\ref{sec:dtasks} for extensive downstream task results).
+This dimensionality was chosen to ensure that all methods achieve optimal performance in terms of test accuracy, specifically for link prediction (see the Appendix sections~\ref{sec:dtasks} and~\ref{sec:global_real} for extensive results on downstream tasks and embedding metrics).
 For synthetic data, since we investigated plausibility metric referred to a downstream classifier, thus we did not focus on a specific dimension but we selected the best score metric varying the output dimensions in the list $[2,4,8,16,32,64,128]$.
 Each reported result is an average over 5 runs.
 For link prediction, we use a 90\%/10\% train/test split, and for node classification, we use an 80\%/20\% split.
 All results refer to the training set, except for downstream task experiments, where we present results for the test set.